-RCP 430 4.5 Credits Case Management in Acute and Critical Care practices of case management and disease management, with emphasis on the acute care setting.
+RCP 430 4.5 Credits Case Management in Acute and Critical Care

+This course presents principles and practices of case management and disease management, with emphasis on the acute care setting.
 It includes clinical, legal, and ethical responsibilities of those involved in managing patient care.
 Specific examples of Case Management and Disease Management in respiratory disorders are presented.
 Readings from the AARC Respiratory Care Journal are utilized in the discussion forum for this course.